asmodeus812/elearning/java-se-study/java-8/0-language-and-features.md

 The server determines how to handle the request based on the URL and method.
 This may involve serving static content (like HTML files) or forwarding the request to an application server for dynamic content.
 Forwarding to Application Server (if needed):

-For dynamic content or web services, the web server forwards the request to a Java EE application server.
+For dynamic content or web services, the web server forwards the request to a `Java EE` application server.
 This can be done using various methods, including proxying or direct communication.
 3. Application Server Processing
 Receiving the Request:

 The application server (e.g., Apache Tomcat, JBoss EAP) receives the request from the web server.
-This server is capable of handling Java EE components.
+This server is capable of handling `Java EE` components.
 Request Dispatching:

 The application server dispatches the request to the appropriate component based on the configuration.
-For example, it might route the request to a servlet or a web service.
+For example, it might route the request to a `servlet` or a web service.
 4. Web Service Invocation
 Service Locator:

 If the request is for a web service, the application server locates the appropriate service endpoint based on the request URL and method.
 Processing the Request:

-SOAP Web Services (JAX-WS):
+SOAP Web Services (`JAX-WS`):
-WSDL: The service is described using WSDL (Web Services Description Language).
-The server uses the WSDL to understand the request structure and determine how to process it.
+`WSDL`: The service is described using `WSDL` (Web Services Description Language).
+The server uses the `WSDL` to understand the request structure and determine how to process it.
-Service Endpoint: The application server uses JAX-WS to handle the SOAP request.
+Service Endpoint: The application server uses `JAX-WS` to handle the SOAP request.
 It invokes the appropriate service method based on the SOAP message.
-RESTful Web Services (JAX-RS):
+`RESTful` Web Services (`JAX-RS`):
-Annotations: RESTful services use annotations to map HTTP methods to Java methods.
-The server uses JAX-RS to find the appropriate resource method.
+Annotations: `RESTful` services use annotations to map HTTP methods to Java methods.
+The server uses `JAX-RS` to find the appropriate resource method.
 Processing: The application server processes the request, possibly involving business logic or database interactions, and prepares a response.
 Business Logic Execution:

-The web service might interact with other components like EJBs (Enterprise JavaBeans) or data access layers to perform the necessary business logic.
+The web service might interact with other components like `EJBs` (Enterprise `JavaBeans`) or data access layers to perform the necessary business logic.
 5. Generating and Sending the Response
 Response Preparation:

 The web service generates a response based on the request.
 For SOAP services, this involves creating a SOAP message.
-For RESTful services, it might be JSON or XML.
+For `RESTful` services, it might be `JSON` or XML.
 Returning the Response:

 The response is sent back to the web server, which then forwards it to the client.
 The response includes the HTTP status code, headers, and body content.